PE

 Key Stage 5:

-In year 12 and 13 students study the level 3 BTEC National Diploma which is the equivalent of 1.5 A-Levels.
+In year 12 and 13 students study the level 3 BTEC National Extended Certificate which is the equivalent of 1 A-Level.
 Assessment is a 1.5 hour written paper and controlled assessment units including Anatomy and Physiology, and Fitness training.
 All other units are assessed internally through coursework and practical based evidence

 Assessment: